lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-10-first-experience-with-event-storming.md

 _Event Storming_ is a technique that uses post-it notes to map out a business domain.
 Alberto Brandolini initially used it as a means to identify aggregates in the context of DDD.
-Unlike other techniques accessible only to specialists (e.g. UML), Event Storming is generally accessible.
-It is an activity performed collectively between business and technical people.
+Unlike other techniques accessible only to specialists (e.g. UML), Event Storming is easy to understand for everyone: the activity is in fact performed collectively between business and technical people.
 This accessibility has seen Event Storming being used beyond its original purpose e.g. to discover new avenues for business and onboard colleagues to a team.